 Listings on SFR Station are displayed by date added, newest first.
 But we don’t want your books to become buried and never seen!
 So we’ve added features to the website to make it easier for your books to be found.

-We give readers many ways to find books they’ll enjoy, including but not limited to: by author, by series, by pairing type, by sub-genre, and a bunch of specific tags as well.
+We give readers many ways to find books they’ll enjoy, including but not limited to: by author, by pairing type, by sub-genre, and a bunch of specific tags as well.

 We also feature related content at the bottom of each book’s page so that readers may find something new in the same realm of what they’re already looking at.